nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 * **proxies/.../conf** - public or private proxy's generated HAProxy configuration as a ZIP archive.

-* **proxies/.../hash** - MD5 hash of the public or private proxy's conf archive combined with the hash of all of the referenced certificates.
+* **proxies/.../hash** - MD5 hash of the public or private load balancer's conf archive combined with the hash of all of the referenced certificates.
 This is used by **neon-proxy** instances to detect when the proxy configuration has changed.

-* **status/...** (*json*) - proxy route status at the time the **neon-proxy-manager** last processed cluster routes for the named proxy.
+* **status/...** (*json*) - proxy rule status at the time the **neon-proxy-manager** last processed cluster rules for the named load balancer.

 * **conf** - root key for proxy settings that need to be monitored for changes.